-The lowest common ancestor (LCA) of two nodes x and y in a tree is the lowest (i.e. deepest) node that has both x and y as descendants, where we define each node to be a descendant of itself.
+The lowest common ancestor (LCA) of two nodes and in a tree is the lowest (i.e. deepest) node that has both and as descendants, where we define each node to be a descendant of itself.

 For instance, in the following tree, 5 is the LCA of 1 and 9, and 6 is the LCA of 1 and 0: